Connect with us

 According to a study by real estate researchers Jumia House, local universities have a combined 280,000 bed spaces against a student population of 769,500 which accounts for 40 per cent of the country’s total housing shortage.

-The deficit has caught the eye of the real estate sector as a powerful alternative asset class giving rise to an increasing investor interest for the market segment.
+The deficit has caught the eye of the real estate sector as a powerful alternative asset class giving rise to an increasing investor interest in the market segment.

-Although this is offering some relief to students, the location of the houses as well as the exorbitant rents are in most cases proving to be a big challenge to many scholars and this has forced universities to build hostels for their students.
+Although this offers some relief to students, the location of the houses as well as the exorbitant rents are in most cases proving to be a big challenge to many scholars and this has forced universities to build hostels for their students.

 Though the government has tripled its funding to public universities in the last four years to about Sh66 billion, the money is not enough to support such a degree of capital outlay.